 But there's more to consider, in your long term sobriety journey, than the clinic next door.

 Clinics have to pass muster with regulators re the basics of detox and rehab, but how supportive is their team?
 What is the staff:client numbers ratio?
 What happens if you struggle in future?
 Just a few minutes work here, can pay off down the line.

 See all the locations Abbeycare serve, here.

 The quality of support you receive from the clinic team, can make or break recovery results.

 You'll want a clear idea here of what detox protocol you're getting, and what help is available during it.

 Specific detoxes that may need more specialist intervention include high dose methadone transfers, multi-substance detoxes, or cases with previous hospital admission for addiction.

 Ask around to find a clinic with professionals who have experience in detoxing your substance type specifically, e.g. a high dose methadone detox is complex, and should be undertaken only by professionals with substantial experience.

 Together you'll map out key milestones, while accounting for past addictive patterns and behaviours.
-This part is important and can determine your progress later, so don't skip it.
+Don't miss this bit out.

 Life Inside The Clinic